zexianLIPolyU/BITBLE/README.md

         1.0000
     ```
     then, `csd()` has been compilation.
-4. After compilation, SIABLE can be test:
+4. After compilation, SIABLE can be tested by the following commands:

      ```
     cd('..');